londonhackspace/acnode-cl/README.md

 * cut one end off the 2 wires with header socket ends, leaving as much wire as possible and the female ends

-* Strip the bare end crimp into the termainals - for the arcade button termainals use a white and black wire, and for the relay use red and black wires.
+* Strip the bare end crimp into the terminals - for the arcade button terminals use a white and black wire, and for the relay use red and black wires.

 * Attach the red wire to the+ side of the VDC connections on the SSR and the